This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 21st21 | JulJul | 202525 | Amalfi, Italy | ||||

 At first glance, it's hard to imagine that this resort destination was one of the world's great naval powers, and a sturdy rival of Genoa and Pisa for control of the Mediterranean in the 11th and 12th centuries.
 Once the seat of the Amalfi Maritime Republic, the town is set in a verdant valley of the Lattari Mountains, with cream-colored and pastel-hued buildings tightly packing a gorge on the Bay of Salerno.
 The harbor, which once launched the greatest fleet in Italy, now bobs with ferries and blue-and-white fishing boats.
 The main street, lined with shops and pasticcerie, has replaced a raging mountain torrent, and terraced hills flaunt the green and gold of lemon groves.
 Bearing testimony to its great trade with Tunis, Tripoli, and Algiers, Amalfi remains honeycombed with Arab-Sicilian cloisters and covered passages.
 In a way Amalfi has become great again, showing off its medieval glory days with sea pageants, convents-turned-hotels, ancient paper mills, covered streets, and its glimmering cathedral.
 During the Middle Ages, Amalfi was a powerful republic of 70,000 people, rivalling nearby Ravello.
 For a sense of Amalfi's medieval glory, wander through the grand Duomo, containing the remains of St. Andrew.
-In the evening we visit nearby Positano, said to be the most beautiful town in the Mediterranean. | |||||||
+Amalfi is a magnificent coastal town offering an enchanting blend of natural beauty, rich history and Mediterranean charm. | |||||||

 22nd22 | JulJul | 202525 | Messina, Italy | ||||

 Home to the Museo Regionale of Messina, known for featuring two of Caravaggio's paintings, the city is also famous for having been the capital of the ancient kingdom of Sicily.
 Messina was a major transport hub for centuries and remains a gateway to the island of Sicily.
-Messina is home to one of Sicily’s finest cathedrals which has the largest and most complex mechanical and astronomical clock of the world.
-Make sure you try the lemon granita (shaved ice), or the famous mezza con panna al caffè, a half glass of coffee-flavoured granita and cream. | |||||||
+Messina is home to one of Sicilian’s finest cathedrals which has the largest and most complex mechanical and astronomical clock of the world.
+Make sure you try the lemon granita (shaved ice), or the famous mezza con panna al caffé, a half glass of coffee-flavoured granita and cream and don't hesitate to take an excursion to discover the Theatre of Taormina. | |||||||

 23rd23 | JulJul | 202525 | At Sea | ||||